howl-anderson/Chinese_models_for_SpaCy/README.md

 # Chinese models for SpaCy

 SpaCy (version > 2) models for Chinese language.
-Those models are rough and still work in prograss.
+Those models are rough and still **working in prograss**.
 But "Something is Better Than Nothing".

 ## Online demo